Cookies on the Healthspan site

 Exercise caution if you are on any medication, as herbs such as black cohosh, dong quai and gingko biloba should be avoided in some cases.
 It is best to check with your GP or a medical herbalist before starting any supplementation in case of any contra-indications.

-Claire is a Nutritional Therapist with five years experience, specialising in sports nutrition, weight loss, hormonal and gut issues.
-Claire has a BSc Hons degree in Nutritional Therapy and runs her own nutrition and well-being business.
+Claire Hargreaves BSc mBANT CNHC is a nutritional therapist with five years' experience, specialising in sports nutrition, weight loss, hormonal and gut issues.
+Claire has a BSc Hons degree in Nutritional Therapy and runs her own nutrition and well-being business, Nutri-Kind Nutrition.